mestachs/blog/posts/2022-11-21-postgres-command-line.md

 psql -h crt.sh -p 5432 -U guest certwatch -c "COPY (select * from pg_stat_activity) TO STDOUT WITH CSV HEADER"
 ```

-In my current work, I've combined a few tools to get a feeling of "what's running" when we problems
+In my current work, I've combined a few tools to get a feeling of "what's running" when we have problems :

 - thread stack (jstack, signal for ruby process,...), logs, http logs
 - the queries on postgres